BUYING NEW OR FIXING WHAT YOU HAVE: PART I

 This procedure exposed about 1/4″ of protruding tape that I could cut with scissors.
-So I repeated it multiple times making about 12 to 15 cuts to finally free the wheel of all the jammed tape.
-This awkward but “creative solution” just happened to correct the problem and now the unit works fine.
+So I repeated it multiple times making about 12 to 15 cuts before I finally freed the wheel of all the jammed tape.
+This awkward, but “creative solution”, corrected the problem and now the unit works fine.
 I saved about $25 to $30 over the price of a new unit and gained an extra measure of patience while doing so.

 I have an expensive Stihl high-performance chain saw that I purchased new for my construction business.
 I used it to trim foundation pilings for homes I built in swampy areas.
-It is temperamental when it sits for awhile when not being used.
-It eventually becomes hard to start.
+It is temperamental when it sits for awhile when not being used and eventually becomes hard to start.

 I had it sitting for several years without use in the city.
 Finally we had a large palm tree fell in our back yard after a horrific windstorm.
 It needed to be cut up to be hauled out to the street for yard-waste pickup day.
 I needed the chain saw to be working to get the job done.

 I took the saw down to a lawnmower and power equipment repair shop nearby.
 They installed a carburetor repair kit and and got it running for about $160.
-A hefty price to pay for my laxed maintenance.
+A hefty price to pay for lack of proper maintenance.

 Recently, in my new country home, I needed it to cut down a tall maple tree growing inches away from a very large oak.
 I pulled out the chain saw and did get it started initially, but flipped the run switch one notch too far and turned the saw off.
-It would not restart.
+After that, it would not restart.

 I decided it was flooded and that it might have had some carbon built up inside the cylinders.
 I went to a nearby power equipment repair shop and bought a new spark plug.
 Cost was $7.00.
-The shop personnel also advised me to try starting the saw in the second notch on the switch whereby the choke would be slightly open.
+The shop personnel also advised me to try starting the saw in the second notch on the switch which would leave the choke slightly open.

 I went home and pulled the starting cord several times with the spark plug removed to free the cylinder of excess gas.
-I also created a gas-fuel mix with high octane fuel and Stihl engine oil.
+I also created a gas-fuel mix with high octane fuel and Stihl gas oil additive.
 After clearing the combustion chamber I installed the new plug and set the switch to the second notch.
-The saw started right up.
-I saved possibly $35 to $60 in repair shop fees.
+The saw started right up and I saved possibly $35 to $60 in repair shop fees.

-I have a Hewitt Packard laptop computer my son got for me back in 2012.
+I have a Hewlett Packard laptop computer my son got for me back in 2012.
 It is now old enough for me to consider a replacement.
 I chose not to get another one and opted for having it updated.

 Back in 2006 I helped my son start his computer repair business in Upstate New York.
 In exchange, I only asked him to either help me with computer repairs, virus attacks, and software installations or with new computer purchases and the required setup of said units.

 Recently I have had issues.
 The computer case was cracked, the cooling fan was making noise, and the hard drive needed attention.
-On his recent visit to our home he did some upgrades.
-He replaced the cooling fan and installed a solid state (1 terabyte) digital hard drive.
+On his next visit to our home in Florida, he did some upgrades.
+After replacing the cooling fan, he installed a solid state (1 terabyte) digital hard drive.
 He also obtained a new case to replace the one that cracked.
 Cost about $345.
 An equivalent new computer would cost about $1.200.

 Since everything downloads quickly and memory is far more than I need, any updated technology is not an issue.
-I guess the motherboard or screen could fail at some point.
-However, everything is working fine.
-I will continue to use what I have.
+I guess the motherboard or screen could fail at some point in time, but everything is working fine for now, so I will continue to use what I have.

-Since then I have learned a lot about taking computers apart and fixing them myself.
+Since then, I have learned a lot about taking computers apart and fixing them myself.
 I recently had to go in and reconnect the wires that control the WiFi operation in the laptop.
 A repair manual was available to show me how and I accomplished the task without any problems.
 Awesome!